fluca1978/fluca1978.github.io/papers.md

 This is an almost complete list of all my papers, both on my research activity as well as other computer science activity.

-Please note I've placed the special placeholder *et al.* on papers I don't like to post here author names, but you can easily find the complete bibliography entry searching the web.
+Please note I've used the special placeholder *et al.* on papers I don't like to post here author names, but you can easily find the complete bibliography entry searching the web.